 4.1 Volunteer

 An individual who agrees to undertake, without pay, a designated task compliant with current legislative requirements and collective agreements.
-Volunteers support a classroom, school or system-wide program under the responsibility of the principal at the school level.
+Volunteers support a classroom, school, or system-wide program under the principal's responsibility at the school level.
 Volunteers are optional, the use of whom reflects decisions made at the school level.

 5. Contact